 3 Myths About Selling Your Home

-Benjamin Franklin once advised, “Believe none of what you hear and only half of what you see.”
+Benjamin Franklin is said to have advised, “Believe none of what you hear and only half of what you see.”

 As a home seller, you’ll run into a myriad of myths.
-And that’s OK — as long as you take a moment to find out what information could be missing before you make the next move.
-Here are three prevailing myths to keep you in check during the process.
+And that’s OK, so long as you take a moment to find out what information could be missing before you make the next move.
+Here are three of the most common home selling myths – and the facts hidden below the surface.

 Says who?
+You don’t need any degrees, certificates or superpowers.
 Selling your home without an agent not only means more money in your pocket, it also means having the freedom to do things your way.
-And you’re not alone.
-ForSaleByOwner provides step-by-step instructions for what to do, from when you decide to sell to when you hand over the keys.
-With a little preparation, you can manage the selling process and avoid handing over a pricey commission to an agent.